 To get started with creating a bootable flash USB stick for Ubuntu, follow the steps below:

 For this post, we’ll be using Windows computer to install balenaEtcher and create a bootable Ubuntu Linux USB drive.

 Use the link below to download balenaEtcher for Windows.

 Once the installation file is downloaded, double-click it and begin the installation wizard.
 Installing it should be pretty straightforward.
 Just accept the default settings and complete the wizard.

 Once you’re done installing Etcher, head over and download the Ubuntu ISO image (Desktop / Server) you want to install.
 Make your choice and download.

-Step 2: Flash Ubuntu ISO image to a USB Stick
+How to flash Ubuntu ISO to a USB drive

 Now that you have Etcher installed and Ubuntu ISO image downloaded, open Etcher and flash the image file to your USB stick.
 Ubuntu desktop ISO images are pretty huge so you may want to get a USB stick 8GB or larger.